Clelia scytalina: Geographic range

-C. scytalina is found in Southern Mexico, Central America, and Colombia.
+Clelia scytalina is found in Southern Mexico, Central America, and Colombia.

 Description

 The head of C. scytalina is somewhat distinct from the neck.
 The eye is moderate in size, with a vertically elliptical pupil.
 The body is cylindrical, and the tail is moderately long.

 The smooth dorsal scales are arranged in 17 rows at midbody.

 The coloration of juveniles is completely different from that of adults.
 Juveniles have a black head, a yellow or white nuchal crossband (collar), and a red body.
 Juveniles are often mistaken for coral snakes and killed.
 Adults are uniform bluish black dorsally, and cream-colored ventrally.

 Habitat

-C. scytalina is a terrestrial animal which inhabits old-growth and second-growth forests and their borders.
+Clelia scytalina is a terrestrial animal which inhabits old-growth and second-growth forests and their borders.
 Occasionally it is found in open areas in submontane and montane life zones.

 Diet

 Like other species of mussurana, C. scytalina is known to feed on other snakes.

 Reproduction

 Clelia scytalina is oviparous (egg-laying).